homeassistant-extras/zwave-card-set/src/cards/device-center/README.md

-# Zooz Device Center Card
+# Z-Wave Device Center Card

-A custom card for Home Assistant that provides a centralized view of all your Zooz devices, grouped by model type.
-This card organizes your ZEN55 sensors and ZEN52 relays in a clean, organized layout while also displaying your Zooz hub information when no area filter is applied.
+A custom card for Home Assistant that provides a centralized view of all your Z-Wave devices, grouped by model type.
+This card organizes your ZEN55 sensors and ZEN52 relays in a clean, organized layout while also displaying your Z-Wave hub information when no area filter is applied.

 ![card](../../../assets/cards/device-center/card.png)